Sensitivity of top-of-the-mountain fluorescence telescope system for astrophysical neutrino flux above 10 PeV: Estimate of the UEAS signal from Monte-Carlo simulations

-The span of the telescope field-of-view below the horizon and the shape of the mountain terrain determine minimal distance to observable showers.
+The numerically calculated aperture shown in Fig. \ref{fig:aeff} exhibits a sharp decrease below $10^{16}$~eV.
+The lowest energy of detectable UEAS is determined by the geometry of the observational setup.
+The span of the telescope FoV below the horizon and the shape of the mountain terrain determine minimal distance to observable showers.
 If the field-of-view span below the horizon is $\Theta_{FoV}$, showers at the distances down to $D_{min}\sim H/\tan(\Theta_{FoV})$ are observable.
 The minimal distance determines the low-energy threshold of the system.
 Weak low energy showers should produce enough light to trigger the telescope while impacting the ground at this distance.
 In this respect, choosing lower altitude for the telescope $H$ location appears beneficial.
 However, the lowest $\sim$km height layer of the atmosphere contains an aerosol layer which scatters light and reduces the maximal distance range for high-energy shower observations.

-Calculation of Fig. \ref{fig:aeff} is done for the optical system with throughput 0.85 and photon detection efficiency of the photosensors is 0.4 in the 300-400 nm wavelength range, which are parameters of the IACT system of EUSO-SPB2 \cite{spb2} and K-EUSO \cite{keuso}.
-The optics throughput is also the same as that of the fluorescence detectors of PAO \cite{auger}.
-The photon detection efficiency of the photosensors is assumed to be twice better than that of PAO (achievable e.g. with silicon photomultipliers or high quantum efficiency conventional photomultipliers).

-The calculation uses CORSIKA EAS simulation program\footnote{https://www.ikp.kit.edu/corsika/, version 75600} \cite{corsika} to simulate UAES initiated by $\tau$ leptons distributed over a broad energy range from $10^{15}$~eV to $10^{18}$~eV.
-The fluorescence yield of the UEAS is determined by the energy dissipation rate at every step of the longitudinal profile.
-The fluorescence yield in the Troposphere is assumed to be 20 photons per MeV energy dissipation.
-The longitudinal profiles of the charged particle content of the showers are used to calculate the longitudinal profile of the both fluorescence and Cherenkov light (which also contributes to the UEAS signal).

-The fluorescence and Cherenkov photons are propagated through the atmosphere taking into account attenuation of the signal by the Rayleigh scattering in the atmosphere.
-This effect is characterised by the optical depth

-where $\lambda$ is the wavelength. the atmosphere is not transparent for the UV and blue light in the wavelength range $\lambda\lesssim 400$~nm already on the distance range $D\sim 20-30$~km.
-In addition, attenuation due to aerosols is taken into account.
-The aerosols are assumed to be distributed close to the ground with the vertical optical depth $0.05(\lambda/500\mbox{ nm})^{-1}$ and the scale height $H_a=1$~km.

-The threshold $N_{thr}=50$~photoelectrons for the UEAS detection is taken to be 50 photoelectrons.
-This threshold is chosen based on the estimate of the background for the shower detectionwhich is discussed in more details in the following section.